gvwilson/sensibleadventures/bookster/bookster.md

 couldn't have known that at the time.
 Now, did she want to leave those bags with her, or in the room?
-Oh, yes, the room had a lock, of course, and not just for when they were berthed at Gandan or Mau Ngapcha, no, sad to say, the mountain had thieves of its own, indwellers most of them, or Hett, the saints alone knew why the captain let either onto the mountain, not that she was questioning his judgment, of course, he was a fine captain, though his predecessor *had* been much firmer about such things.
+Oh, yes, the room had a lock, of course, and not just for when they were berthed at Gandan or Mau Ngapcha, no, sad to say, the mountain had thieves of its own, Hett and what-not, the saints alone knew why the captain let them stay on the mountain, not that she was questioning his judgment, of course, he was a fine captain, though his predecessor *had* been much firmer about such things.
 That camp of theirs by the sawdust tips was as good as being a little town of its own now, wasn't it?
-And that house on Squid Street, well, it shouldn't be allowed, not that it was her place to decide that, of course, the captain knew his business, he was a fine man, just as Bosun Uyves was a fine, fine man, very popular, and easy to see why, of course, with shoulders like his, and that smile…
+And that house on Squid Street, well, it shouldn't be allowed, particularly not if they were going to use it for (she lowered her voice) *magic*, like they had the night before, but of course it wasn't her place to decide that, of course, the captain knew his business, he was a fine man, just as Bosun Uyves was a fine, fine man, very popular, and easy to see why, of course, with shoulders like his, and that smile…

 Her words splashed over Erileine like the monsoon rains of Mau Ngapcha.
-She kept smiling and saying, "Yes, *sra*," and "Thank you," and turning toward the door, but the torrent of words didn't stop until she backpedalled onto the street.
+She kept smiling and saying, "Yes, *sra*," and "Thank you," and turning toward the door, but the torrent didn't stop until she backpedalled onto the street.

 And so Erileine found herself alone in the biggest town on Avaunt with time on her hands and money in her pocket.
 Emboldened by her success